odennav/terraform-aws-vpc-kubespray/README.md

-##  Provision AWS VPC & Deploy a Kubernetes Cluster
+##  Provision VPC in AWS & Deploy a Kubernetes Cluster

-This project uses terraform to deploy a 3-Tier Architecture on AWS which consists of the following:
+This project uses Terraform to deploy a 3-Tier Architecture on AWS which consists of the following:

 - Virtual Private Cloud